Ye Xian: Plot

 Unfortunately, Ye Xian's father dies from a local plague, and a new chieftain is appointed to take his place, as Wu had no sons.
 With her family reduced to poverty, Ye Xian is forced to become a lowly servant and work for her unloving and cruel stepmother, Jin, and spoiled and lazy younger half-sister Jun-Li.
-Despite living a life burdened with chores and housework, and suffering endless abuse at her stepmother's hands, she finds solace when she ends up befriending a beautiful, 10 foot fish in the lake near her home, with golden eyes and scales.
+Despite living a life burdened with chores and housework and suffering endless abuse at her stepmother's hands, she finds solace when she ends up befriending a beautiful, 10 foot fish in the lake near her home, with golden eyes and scales.
 The fish was really a guardian spirit sent to her by her own mother, who never forgot her daughter even beyond the grave.

 One day, Jun-Li follows Ye Xian to the lake, and discovers her talking to the fish.
-Angry that Ye Xian has found happiness, she told her mother everything that she had seen.
-The cruel woman tricks Ye Xian into giving her the tattered dress she wears, and by this, catches and kills the fish and serves it for dinner for herself and Jun-Li.
-Ye Xian is devastated until the spirit of an old man, possibly one of her ancestors or her maternal grandfather, in a white robe with white hair, appears and tells her to bury the bones of the fish in four pots and hide each pot at the corners under her bed.
+Angry that Ye Xian has found happiness, she tells her mother everything that she had seen.
+The cruel Jin tricks Ye Xian into giving her the tattered dress she wears, and by this, catches and kills the fish and serves it for dinner for herself and Jun-Li.
+Ye Xian is devastated until an old man's spirit, possibly one of her ancestors or her maternal grandfather, in a white robe with white hair, appears and tells her to bury the fishbones in four pots and hide each pot at the corners under her bed.
 The spirit also tells her that whatever she needs will be granted if she talks to the bones.

 Once a year, the New Year Festival is to be celebrated; this is also the time for young maidens to meet potential husbands.
 Not wishing to spoil her own daughter's chances, the stepmother forces her stepdaughter to remain home and clean their cave-house.
-After her step-family has left for the festival, Ye Xian is visited by the fish's spirit again.
-She makes a silent wish to the bones and Ye Xian finds herself clothed magnificently, in a gown of sea-green silk, a cloak of kingfisher feathers and a pair of tiny golden slippers.
+After her stepfamily has left for the festival, Ye Xian is visited by the fish's spirit again.
+She makes a silent wish to the bones, and Ye Xian finds herself clothed magnificently in a gown of sea-green silk, a cloak of kingfisher feathers, and a pair of tiny golden slippers.

 Ye Xian goes to the festival by foot.
-She is admired by everyone, in particular the young men who believed her to be a princess, and enjoys herself until she hears Jun-Li call out to the crowd, "That girl looks like my older sister!"
-Realizing that her family might have recognized her, Ye Xian leaves, accidentally leaving behind a golden slipper.
+She is admired by everyone, in particular the young men who believe her to be a princess and enjoys herself until she hears Jun-Li call out to the crowd, "That girl looks like my older sister!"
+Realizing that her stepfamily might have recognized her, Ye Xian leaves, accidentally leaving behind a golden slipper.
 When she arrives home, she hides her finery and the remaining slipper under her bed.
 The fish bones are silent now, however, for they warned Ye Xian before not to lose even one of her slippers.
 Sadly, she falls asleep under a tree.
-Her step family return from the festival and mention a mysterious beauty who appeared at the festival, but are unaware that it is Ye Xian they are speaking of.
+Her stepfamily returns from the festival and mention a mysterious beauty who appeared at the festival but is unaware that it is Ye Xian they are speaking of.